pythonnet/pythonnet.github.io/README.md

 ## Type Conversion

-Type conversion under Python for .NET is fairly straightforward - most elemental Python types (string, int, long, etc.) convert automatically to compatible managed equivalents (String, Int32, etc.) and vice-versa.
+Type conversion under Python.NET is fairly straightforward - most elemental Python types (string, int, long, etc.) convert automatically to compatible managed equivalents (String, Int32, etc.) and vice-versa.
 Note that all strings returned from the CLR are returned as unicode.